Episodic-like memory: Primates

 Due to their similarities to humans, researchers have been interested in looking into the episodic memory abilities of non-human primates.
-However, little uncritisized research has previously been done.
+However, little uncriticized research has previously been done.
 For example, Schwartz performed an experiment with gorillas in a task requiring the animal to select the appropriate card that represented the food he had just eaten and who had given it to him.
 While the gorilla appropriately identified the food items and trainer, it is unclear if he recalled the event or chose the answer most familiar to him.
 Menzel also showed evidence of episodic memory in apes, however, an alternative explanation is that the chimpanzees were displaying spatial semantic memory.
 Furthermore, Hampton had mixed results when testing rhesus monkeys; while demonstrating memory for the location and type of food, they lacked sensitivity to when they acquired the knowledge.
 Thus, more research was required for this type of memory in non-human primates.

 Chimpanzees and orangutans were tested using an adapted design by Clayton and colleagues for experimenting with scrub jays.
 After five minutes and again at one hour, the apes were presented with the choice of selecting hidden frozen juice, less-preferred grapes, or an empty platform.
 While the juice was the preferred item, it would melt before the hour.
 Subjects were both male and female.
 Food item placement was changed during multiple trials so that the study was not accidentally measuring familiarity.
 The primates rarely chose the empty platform, and after five minutes preferred the juice solution over the grape.
 After an hour, while a smaller number of primates chose the juice, the majority of apes still reached for melted juice.

 The study also wanted to compare human and primate performance on the task to show episodic memory.
 Humans exhibit age-dependent performance with inverted U-shaped results, meaning ability increases in childhood, stabilizes for a few years and then descends as adulthood progresses.
 The similarities in findings found may indicate these primates and humans share some information encoding and storage mechanisms.
 Future research may be done with a larger sample size and different experiments to replicate the inverted U-shape findings.